link to ringley website

 Putting a stop to No-Fault Evictions

 The new legislation will seek to ban section 21 evictions.
-A landlord will no longer end a tenancy with no valid reason.
+A mould-rules-for-landlords-and-agents'>landlord will no longer end a tenancy with no valid reason.
 There were several evictions in 2019 and 2020, it is reported that as much as 20 percent of tenants (or 1 in 5) had their tenancy ended against their wishes.
-The Rental Reform will deal with illogical increases in rent by landlords.
+The Rental Reform will deal with illogical increases in rent by mould-rules-for-landlords-and-agents'>landlords.
 It will allow tenants to challenge arbitrary rent increases.

 Supportive measures for landlords